andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 reflected, “It took a while to say yes – and the night before I didn’t sleep at all...
 But then after I finished the scene, I felt empowered.”

-I'm not brave for walking naked in a room full of people.
-Alexandra and Renay and Cate and Allie and McKelynn and Carrie and Alyce and Dana and Linda are.
+Similarly to Lawrence's experience, every woman in the company remarked that the most difficult part about the nudity was separating it from sexuality.
+But once they were able to make that cognitive transition it took some of the power from the nudity.
+Nearly every woman remarked that they were much more comfortable when they  it was a de-sexualized environment where everybody agrees that we're just expressing ourselves with our *bodies*.

-And I respect and admire them for it.
+Bodies that shit and piss and sweat and fart and wrinkle and bleed and stink and creak and groan and grow hair in the worst places and lose hair in the best.

 I can't speak for the other members of the cast but I was slightly surprised how